publiclab/plots2/README.md

 [![Coverage Status](https://coveralls.io/repos/github/publiclab/plots2/badge.svg?branch=HEAD)](https://coveralls.io/github/publiclab/plots2?branch=HEAD)
 [![View performance data on Skylight](https://badges.skylight.io/typical/GZDPChmcfm1Q.svg)](https://oss.skylight.io/app/applications/GZDPChmcfm1Q)

 The content management system for the Public Lab research community, the plots2 web application is a combination of a group research blog of what we call "research notes" and a wiki.
-Read more about [the data model here](https://github.com/publiclab/plots2/blob/master/doc/DATA_MODEL.md).
+Read more about the [data model here](https://github.com/publiclab/plots2/blob/master/doc/DATA_MODEL.md).

 It features a variety of features that help the Public Lab community collaborate on environmental technology design and documentation, as well as community organizing.
 Originally a Drupal site, it was rewritten in 2012 in Ruby on Rails and has since extended but not entirely replaced the legacy Drupal data model and database design.
-We ❤️ Open Source and actively participates in various OSS programs such as Google Summer of Code(GSoC), Rails Girls Summer of Code (RGSoC), Outreachy and [Google Code-In (GCI)](https://github.com/publiclab/plots2/wiki/Google-Code-In-Tasks).
-Check out details [here](https://publiclab.org/wiki/gsoc).
+We ❤️ Open Source and actively participates in various OSS programs such as [Google Summer of Code(GSoC)](https://publiclab.org/wiki/gsoc), Rails Girls Summer of Code (RGSoC), Outreachy and [Google Code-In (GCI)](https://github.com/publiclab/plots2/wiki/Google-Code-In-Tasks).

 Some key features include: